Ok, first of all, this is not a post about body image. If you've got booty, you go girl!

-Research is pointing to strong links between xenoestrogens (synthetic oestrogens), often now referred to as "obesogens", and weight gain, the formation of fat cells, and metabolic disorders such as diabetes, meaning that is a viable proposition that your perfume (and other cosmetics and personal care prodocyst could be making you fat (and unwell),
+Research is pointing to strong links between xenoestrogens (synthetic oestrogens), often now referred to as "obesogens", and weight gain, the formation of fat cells, and metabolic disorders such as diabetes, meaning that is a viable proposition that your perfume (and other cosmetics and personal care products could be making us fat and unwell.

 There are increasing reports that some EDCs can interfere with regulatory processes in metabolism and in the control of fat cell function, can modify our body's sensitivity to neurotransmitters, and alter the sympathetic nervous system, resulting in imbalances in the regulation of body weight, which can lead to weight gain and obesity despite a normal healthy diet and exercise.

 In addition, many environmental chemicals are fat -soluble, meaning when they get into your body they are stored in your body fat, making it difficult to lose the extra weight as your body endeavors to protect itself by holding onto fat stores where these chemicals reside.